 This classic argumentative or persuasive essay outline template from the University of Washington is neatly laid out for you.
 Using a three-part thesis to support its main idea, this is a good argumentative or persuasive essay rubric.
 The template also offers a checklist for citations and writing a thesis statement.

 Here is basic format example that can help you create a well organized outline.
 The first part of the outline helps you focus your thinking and planning efforts.
 Write down your topic, the purpose and specific purpose of your speech.
 These three are essential for your planning and helps you stay focused on the topic in order to be informative for your audience.

 The introduction should be comprised of four components:

 The introduction is where you will reach or lose your audience so make sure the audience can relate to the informational topic and connect with you.

 The body is comprised of key points and supporting details.
 Depending on the specifics of the topic, there may be several points that are necessary.
 Each point should have at least two or three points that help support the main idea and give credence to the statements being made.
 There is no hard rule on how many supporting details are needed for each point.
 Supporting details may include examples, specific data, or facts which sustain the truth of the point.

 The conclusion is a where you summarize all of your primary points.
 This will recap the main ideas that you shared with the audience and bring it all together for a closing.

-The most important part of a speech is getting the audience’s attention from the very beginning, otherwise the rest of your points will not be heard.
-The opening statement of your speech must be strong and concise.
+The most important part of a speech or an essay is getting the audience’s attention from the very beginning, otherwise the rest of your points might not get any attention.
+The opening statement must be strong and concise.